Ice bath for Jesus: Orthodox worshippers celebrate Epiphany

 Epiphany is held every year on Jan.
 6 and marks the end of the 12 days of Christmas.

-In the central mountain city of Kalofer, dozens of men dressed in white embroidered shirts waded into the Tundzha River waving national flags and singing folk songs Sunday.
-They danced for nearly half an hour, up to their waists in the freezing water, pushing away ice chunks.
+In the central Bulgarian mountain city of Kalofer, dozens of men dressed in white embroidered shirts waded into the Tundzha River waving national flags and singing folk songs Sunday.

+Inspired by the music of drums and bagpipes, and perhaps by homemade plum brandy, they performed a slow "mazhko horo," or men's dance, stomping on the rocky riverbed.

+Led by the town's mayor, the men danced for nearly half an hour, up to their waists in the freezing water, pushing away chunks of ice that were floating by.